Following Three Iterations of the Whakanui Track

 Eventually, I reached a flatter area, which marked the end of the steepest section.
 From there, the track climbed onto the spine of the ridge that heads towards McKerrow Ridge.
 There was still plenty of elevation ahead, but the gradient became more manageable, apart from a few shorter steep sections.
 This was also where the bush became especially scenic.
 Large trees, lush green undergrowth, and a quiet misty atmosphere made this section a pleasure to walk after the hard climb.

 So I changed direction and followed the East Whakanui Track back towards the Whakanui Track.
-The scenery along this ridgeline was stunning.
+The scenery along this ridgeline was magical.
 The track appears to receive moisture from both sides, and the bush reflected that.
 Many of the trees were draped in moss, and some sections had the feel of a goblin forest.

 I continued along the ridge, expecting to reach the Whakanui Track fairly quickly, but the route kept going.
 A couple of times I wondered if I had somehow turned the wrong way and was heading towards the Orongorongo Valley instead, especially when the track began descending.
 I had expected this section to be relatively flat because it followed a ridgeline.
 Those doubts disappeared when I recognised two unusual trees I had seen during Bush Bash 76, when I had bush bashed up from the gully below and reached this same track.